 - Don't affect adjacent healthy teeth

-- Success rate of around 95% after 10 years
+- The success rate of around 95% after 10 years

 Possible dental implant problems